group-08/client/README.md

 ### [`GameLobby.js`](https://github.com/group-08/client/blob/master/src/components/game/GameLobby.js)

+This is where the players wait for the game to start.
+New players can join and it is dynamically updated when new players joing (or leave).
+The host of the game can also start the game for everyone here.

 ### [`Gameboard.js`](https://github.com/group-08/client/blob/master/src/components/game/Gameboard.js)

+The gameboard is where the magic happens.

 ## Launch & Deployment
 For your local development environment you'll need Node.js >= 8.10.
 You can download it [here](https://nodejs.org).
 All other dependencies including React get installed with: